chris1111/My-Simple-OC-Themes/README.md

 [![Modular Image Creation](https://user-images.githubusercontent.com/6248794/90956339-ad5a0d80-e453-11ea-9f73-c5f85450bb2b.png)](https://youtu.be/Qz-vx3WEVds)

 ### ** ⬇︎ New Simple-theme-for-OpenCore (0.6.6 and higher) ⬇︎ **
-- Take note: that the Background is at 1920x1080.
+- Take note: that the default Background is at 1920x1080.
 So if your screen supports a different native resolution you can use the Background Collections bellow or create your own background for optimal use.
 ### Background Collections:
 - Background ➤ Collections [2560x1440](https://github.com/chris1111/My-Simple-OC-Themes/tree/master/Background2560x1440%20)